-Sixteen tests were run using different combinations of high and low values for each of the factors.
-All tests were run at atmospheric pressure with a leach time of eight hours.
+Sixteen tests were run at atmospheric pressure with a leach time of eight hours.
 Initial factor high and low levels were selected based on similar unit operations currently used in the industry, i.e. slurry solids density 20 to 40 percent, which is common in flotation concentrate products and gold leach circuits, respectively.
 Owing to the atmospheric leaching process, maximum temperature considered was 90 degrees centigrade.
 Intermittent samples were taken at two, four, and six hours and each solution analyzed for pH, oxidation-reduction potential, and acid concentration.
-For each test makeup, water and reagents were added as required to maintain the DOE factor levels.
 At the termination of the test, samples were filtered with dried solids and leach solutions submitted for analyses.